 A ventilator is a device that supports or recreates the process of breathing by pumping air into the lungs.
 Sometimes, people refer to it as a vent or breathing machine.

 Doctors use ventilators if a person cannot breathe adequately on their own.
 This may be because they are undergoing general anesthesia or have an illness that affects their breathing.

-Ventilators play an important role in saving lives, both in hospitals and ambulances.
+Ventilators play an important role in saving lives, in both hospitals and ambulances.
 People who require long-term ventilation can also use them at home.

 People require ventilation if they are experiencing respiratory failure.
 When this occurs, a person cannot get enough oxygen and may not be able to expel carbon dioxide very well either.
-It can be a life-threatening condition.
+It can be a life threatening condition.

 There are many injuries and conditions that can cause respiratory failure,

 - head injury

 - neonatal respiratory distress syndrome

 Some people with COVID-19 have severe difficulty breathing, or develop ARDS.
 However, this

 In addition, doctors also use ventilators for people who undergo surgery and will not be able to breathe on their own due to anesthesia.